 We're not fans of Stripe Billing's "rent-seeker" pricing approach.
 This never scales with your business.
 Stripe Billing will cost you 0.5% (and up to 0.8%) of your transaction volume, on top of Stripe Payments (starts at 2.9% + $0.30 per successful card charge).
 With the full vendor lock-in of Stripe, you might stack dozens of fees that are directly impacting your own revenue.
 Once again, Stripe has 21 products and each of them has their own pricing.

 Lago is an open-source project.
 This means you can have a billing engine for free!
-In addition to this, Lago offers a cloud solution that will never take a cut of your revenue.
+In addition to this, Lago offers a cloud solution.
 We prefer to charge a fixed platform fee and a volume-based fee for the usage-based events ingested for the fully managed application.

 Is Lago an open-source alternative to Stripe Billing?